All Episodes

 No president can spend a penny without the approval of Congress.

-Now that's gonna get to some very dicey times where a small majority of Republicans in the House and hopefully the Senate are gonna have to stand strong and not give in to you're shutting down the government, you're stealing grandma's social security, even though grandma will get her social security.
+Now, that's going to get to some very dicey times where a small majority of Republicans in the House and hopefully the Senate are going to have to stand strong and not give in to you're shutting down the government.

-Um exactly right.
+You're exactly right.

 You know that fight is coming.

-So uh I I do think that's important.
+So I do think that's important.

-The founders in their wisdom wanted wanted the House to be the body closest to the will of the American people.
+The founders in their wisdom wanted the House to be the body closest to the will of the American people.

-And and that's also why in that body, the one closest to the people, the House of Representatives, that's where all the spending and taxing policies and bills have to originate.
+And that's also why in that body, the one closest to the people, the House of Representatives, that's where all the spending and taxing policies and bills have to originate.

-So we got to focus on spending, but we also got to focus on making sure on those important bills that we're doing what needs to be done on energy, what needs to be done to secure our border, what needs to be done on holding big tech accountable for their censorship, an attack on conservatives up and down the line.
+So, we got to focus on spending, but we also got to focus on making sure on those important bills that we're doing what needs to be done on energy, what needs to be done to secure our border, what needs to be done on holding big tech accountable for their censorship and attack on conservatives up and down the line, making sure we're speaking up for moms and dads because Democrats have taken the position that they think government is smarter when it comes to the education of your children.

-And Republicans say, no, no, no, we actually think it's moms and dads, we actually think it's parents.
+And Republicans say, no, no, no, we actually think it's moms and dads.

 After all, they know their kids' name for goodness sake.